magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/11-login-with-google.png&#41;)
 {% include images-gallery.html imageCollection="step11" preview="false" max-width="100%" %}

-Once we click it and select one of our Google Account, we are going to be logged into ThingsBoard with our Google's email as a Tenant Administrator email:
+Once we click it and select one of our Google Account, we are going to be logged into IoT Hub with our Google's email as a Tenant Administrator email:

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/12-tenant-administrator.png&#41;)
 {% include images-gallery.html imageCollection="step12" preview="false" max-width="100%" %}